A compact null set containing a differentiability point of every Lipschitz function: Introduction

-To conclude this subsection let us observe the following.
-Independently of our construction, one can deduce from \cite{B,HMZW} that there exists a Lebesgue null set $E$ in the plane with a weaker property: $E$ is $F_\sigma$ - i.e. a countable union of closed sets - and contains a point of sub-differentiability of every real-valued Lipschitz function.
+To conclude the introduction let us observe the following.
+Independently of our construction, one can deduce from \cite{B,HMZW} that there exists a non-empty Lebesgue null set $E$ in the plane with a weaker property: $E$ is $F_\sigma$ - i.e. a countable union of closed sets - and contains a point of sub-differentiability of every real-valued Lipschitz function.